Nurturing leads in HubSpot (in 2020): The ultimate guide

 When publishing a newsletter, you want to keep the buyer’s journey at the forefront of your mind.
 Publish information that can help the contact make better decisions about their purchase or how your goods might be able to help them.

-You can also publish information that would be of further use of them in their journey, such as how to use your product or service, upcoming webinars or training for your services, and what other uses your product may have.
+You can also publish information that would be of further them in their journey, such as how to use your product or service, upcoming webinars or training for your services, and what other uses your product may have.

 For example, companies have utilized them for many different purposes.
 Forbes has compiled a list of really popular newsletters that you may want to subscribe to.